ScopeFoundry/scopefoundry.github.io/content/en/docs/20_built-in-measurements/Scanning/_index.md

    - requires subclassing and override a view methods.
    - Natively has a concept of spatiality in 2D and 3D, which gives end-users an advanced interaction experience.
 2. For generic setting [sweeping](sweeping):

    - Works out of the Box!
 This Measurement can collect data and run other measurements without subclassing.
    - Easier to extend with additional data channels by providing a flexible data structure and composing multiple  `Collector` classes.
-   - Currently supports 1, 2 and 4 dimensional sweeping.
-   - New in ScopeFoundry 2.1 and is still experimental.
-Internal working is subject to change

 For your own Measurement from scratch consider using this [shortcut](https://scopefoundry.org/docs/30_tips-and-tricks/settings-ranges/).